 After the Master's dead body is consigned to the flames in an attempt to prevent him from ever regenerating, Doctor and Martha go.
 Then we see a woman's hand pull the Master's ring out of the ashes.

 The finale of series 6, The Wedding of River Song blows them all away with the reveal of the First Question.
 The Oldest Question in the Universe.
 The Question That Must Never Be Answered.
 That question is: Doctor Who?

 At the end of the Red Dwarf episode Polymorph, after the crew defeats the eponymous creature, it is revealed that a second one has made it on board.
 Subverted in the remastered version, in which on-screen text reveals that this one, much less intelligent than the first, took up residence harmlessly in Lister's underwear drawer and eventually died of old age.
 Doubly subverted by the episode Emohawk: Polymorph II three series later in which they meet another one.

 Arrested Development ends with Maeby meeting with director Ron Howard and pitching the story of her family as a TV show.
 In an obvious bit of foreshadowing, the final line of dialogue has Howard saying the story might work better as a movie.
-Sure enough, the series has been Un-Cancelled for one final season with a movie acting as the Grand Finale.
+Sure enough, the series has been Un-Cancelled for at least one season by Netflix.